About us

 - Non-sexual problems such as anxiety, depression, OCD, psychosis, emotion regulation difficulties, behavioural problems, etc.

-Office Hours: Mondays, Tuesdays, Thursdays, and Fridays 9:00-4:30
+Office Hours: Mondays, Tuesdays, Thursdays, and Fridays 9:00-4:30 for in-person appointments.

 More about Dr. Jason Winters:

-- registered psychologist with the College of Psychologists of BC (#2295), and sex therapist
+- registered clinical psychologist and sex therapist

 - PhD in psychology from the University of British Columbia